Poltava/Odesa Committee: Supporting Our Sister Congregations

 Facebook

-Shirat Ha-Yam of Odessa
+Shirat Ha-Yam of Odesa

 Rabbi Julia Gris is the spiritual leader of Shirat Ha-Yam, developing the community by creating year-round family-oriented programs that celebrate our Jewish heritage.
-There are approximately 200 members of Shirat Ha-Yam with the potential of enlarging community engagement from among the almost 45,000 Jews in Odessa.
+There are approximately 200 members of Shirat Ha-Yam with the potential of enlarging community engagement from among the almost 45,000 Jews in Odesa.

-Visit Shirat ha-Yam Congregation Odessa on:
+Visit Shirat ha-Yam Congregation Odesa on:

 Facebook | YouTube

 Netzer, the WUPJ’s Youth Group, has a very energized program that instills a progressive Jewish lifestyle.
-The Beth Am Poltava/Odessa Committee looks forward to help build this relationship while continuing to support our friends in Poltava.
+The Beth Am Poltava/Odesa Committee looks forward to help build this relationship while continuing to support our friends in Poltava.

 Community Schedule